gsGupta11/vscode-OpencvSnippets/README.md

 * `myExtension.enable`: enable/disable this extension
 * `myExtension.thing`: set to `blah` to do something

-## Known Issues
+## Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.
+Report issues and bugs at [Opencv Snippets](https://github.com/gsGupta11/opencv-snippets/issues)

 ## Release Notes